 A block-producing Cardano node written in Zig

 Independent implementation.
 Built without grants.
 Built without treasury funding.
 Built in public.
-Proven the only way that counts — with canonical blocks on the Cardano chain, externally verifiable by anyone.
+Proven the only way that counts — with canonical blocks on the Cardano Preview chain, externally verifiable by anyone.

 Verify independently: